Why import them?¶

 Keep in mind the above when making phone games and applications, want to aim for full compatibility, and need mipmaps.

-When textures are near parallel to the view (like floors), this option makes them have more detail by reducing blurryness.
+When textures are near parallel to the view (like floors), this option makes them have more detail by reducing blurriness.

 Godot uses Linear colorspace when rendering 3D.
 Textures mapped to albedo or detail channels need to have this option turned on in order for colors to look correct.
 When set to “Detect” mode, the texture will be marked as SRGB when used in albedo channels.

-Some special processes can be applied to images when importe as texture.
+Some special processes can be applied to images when imported as textures.

 Fix Alpha Border¶

 This puts pixels of the same surrounding color in transition from transparency to non transparency.
-It helps mitigate the outline effect when exporting images from Photoshop and the likes.
+It helps mitigate the outline effect when exporting images from Photoshop and the like.

 It’s a good idea to leave it on by default, unless specific values are needed.

 An alternative to fix darkened borders is to use premultiplied alpha.
 By enabling this option, the texture will be converted to this format.
 Keep in mind that a material will need to be created that uses the PREMULT ALPHA blend mode on canvas items that need it.